evdenis/verker/README.md

 ## Toolchain

-Specifications are developed in the ACSL language.
-Frama-C with Jessie plugin is used as deductive verification instrument.
+The specifications are developed in the [ACSL](http://frama-c.com/download/acsl-implementation-Sulfur-20171101.pdf) language.
+Frama-C with [AstraVer(Jessie)](https://forge.ispras.ru/projects/astraver) plugin is used as the deductive verification instrument.

 - A description of how to install the tools can be found [here](https://forge.ispras.ru/projects/astraver/wiki).
 You can run them on Linux, Windows, Mac OS X.
 - By [link](https://disk.llkl.org/f/be6ea14a2d/?dl=1) you can download the VirtualBox VM image in ova format with pre-installed and already configured tools.
 Image size ~ 3 gigabytes.
 OS: Ubuntu.
 Login: user.
 Password: 1.
 There are two repositories in the **workspace** directory.
-First one is verker, the second is acsl-proven (examples with verification protocols).
+First one is verker, the second is [acsl-proved](https://github.com/evdenis/acsl-proved) (examples with verification protocols).

 ## Repository files

 Each library function of the Linux kernel is located in a separate \*.c file.
 The corresponding \*.h file contains declarations, types, and structures specific to the function.

 - The **kernel_definitons.h** file contains common for all functions types, macros, and other declarations.
-- In **ctype.h** there are several functions, which were initially developed as macros.
-For the convenience of formal verification, these macros (islower, isupper, isdigit, ...) have been rewritten as inline functions.
+- In **ctype.h** there are several functions, which were initially developed as macro.
+For the convenience of formal verification, these macro (islower, isupper, isdigit, ...) have been rewritten as an inline functions.

-### How to add function in repository
+### How to add a function in the repository

-The [repository](https://github.com/evdenis/spec-utils/) has a tool called dismember.
+There is a tool called dismember in the [repository](https://github.com/evdenis/spec-utils/).
 It is used to "transfer" the function code into a separate file.
 Example (code for the strim function):
 ```bash
 $ dismember -m ~/linux-stable/lib/string.c -k ~/linux-stable --double -f strim --output-dir .